QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 author: bjedrzejewski
 title: Java Microservices - How to get started in minutes using Dropwizard
 layout: default_post
+summary: >-
-summary: "This blog shows how to get started with microservices using Dropwizard.
-It guides the reader through building a simple task-list service."
+  This blog shows how to get started with microservices using Dropwizard.
+It guides the reader through building a simple task-list service.
 categories:
-  - Web
-  - Java
-  - Data
+  - Tech
 ---
 This blog shows how to get started with microservices using [Dropwizard](http://www.dropwizard.io/0.9.1/docs/).
 It guides the reader through building a simple task-list service.